Enki: Nagbu

-Nagbu, ‘’Source, spring’’, was an alternative name of Enki/Ea which reflected his role as the lord of the springs and subterranean waters.
+Nagbu, "Source, spring", was an alternative name of Enki/Ea which reflected his role as the lord of the springs and subterranean waters.
 In this aspect he was not only connected to irrigation and fertility, but he was also associated with the art of incantation, as subterranean water played an important role in Mesopotamian magic and incantation rituals.
 Nagbu is attested chiefly in sources from Babylonia, and in the Neo Babylonian period, the name often appears in incantation texts.
 It was written with the logogram ^{d}IDIM.
-This logogram already appears as a theophoric element in Akkadian and Neo Sumerian names.Starting from the second millennium BC it often appears in Babylonian personal names.
+This logogram already appears as a theophoric element in Akkadian and Neo Sumerian names.
+Starting from the second millennium BCE it often appears in Babylonian personal names.
 In the god list An=Anum, Nagbu is equated with Ea.
 It is unclear whether Nagbu was originally an independent deity or an aspect of Ea.

 Niššīku

 Niššīku was an alternative name and epithet of Enki/Ea of uncertain meaning.
 It is first attested in literary texts of the Old Babylonian period.
-Wilfred G. Lambert and Alan R. Millard propose that the name was derived from the Semitic element nasīku ,’’chieftain’’, reflecting Enki’s sumerian epithet nun, prince, leader.
-Hannes D. Galter considers that a connection between an Old Babylonian expression and a loanword from Aramaic is implausible.Alternative spellings of the name include Naššīku and Ninšīku.
+Wilfred G. Lambert and Alan R. Millard propose that the name was derived from the Semitic element nasīku, "chieftain", reflecting Enki's Sumerian epithet nun, prince, leader.
+Hannes D. Galter considers that a connection between an Old Babylonian expression and a loanword from Aramaic is implausible.
+Alternative spellings of the name include Naššīku and Ninšīku.
 Ninšīku is likely a later folk etymology from Sumerian.
 It is attested from the Middle Babylonian period onwards.
 One god list explains Ninšīku as Ea in his aspect as god of wisdom.
-In this interpretation, -šiku was likely equated with Sumerian kù-zu, ‘’wise’’.
+In this interpretation, -šiku was likely equated with Sumerian kù-zu, "wise".